Michelangelo-Foresta/Multi-Label-Fundus-Image-Classification/Team Logbook.md

 </ul>

 <h1>January 22, 2023</h1>
-Updated and reviewed Deliverable 3.<br>
+Updated and reviewed Deliverable 3 as a team before submission.<br>